Which sports does Maranatha offer?

 Who is Maranatha’s Faculty Athletic Representative (FAR)?

-The Faculty Athletic Representative, Suzanne Fell, plays a key role in NCAA institutions as the representative of the institution’s faculty in the relationship between the NCAA and the institution.
+The Faculty Athletic Representative, Timothy Mielke, plays a key role in NCAA institutions as the representative of the institution’s faculty in the relationship between the NCAA and the institution.
 Among other things, his responsibilities include the personal and academic welfare of the student athlete and matters of compliance.

 I have a question about my eligibility.
 Whom do I contact?

 Mr. Steven Carlson (Registrar’s Office) is the individual to contact if you have any questions about eligibility; however, his responsibilities don’t end there.
-Besides being responsible to make sure that the institution is in compliance with NCAA, NCCAA, and institutional rules, he also helps with educating the coaches about conference rules, and tracking student athletes’ educational progress.
+Besides being responsible for making sure that the institution is in compliance with NCAA, NCCAA, and institutional rules, he also helps with educating the coaches about conference rules and tracking student athletes’ educational progress.

 I want to make sure I can handle my class load and get good grades.
 Are there any programs available to help me?